pensjonatus/flash-fiction/blog/a-dialogue-with-two-philosophers.md

 ---
-title: 'A Dialogue with Two Philosophers'
+title: A Dialogue with Two Philosophers
 date: '2013-12-06'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 I was walking down the street.
 It was cold and tiny snowflakes filled the air.